python/mypy/docs/source/generics.rst

   arbitrary shape (not just triangles), everything still works.

 * ``list`` is an invariant generic type.
-Naively, one would think that it is covariant, like :py:class:`~typing.Sequence` above, but consider this code:
+Naively, one would think that it is covariant, like :py:class:`~collections.abc.Sequence` above, but consider this code:

   .. code-block:: python